Home Loan Interest Rates 2022 _banner_WC

 Home Loan Interest Rate FAQs

 The current interest rates applicable to Home Loans differ based on borrower type.
-Self-employed applicants can avail of a Home Loan with Bajaj Housing Finance with floating interest rates starting from 7.30%* p.a.
-On the other hand, salaried individuals and professionals can avail of a Home Loan with interest rates starting from 7.20%* p.a.
+Self-employed applicants can avail of a Home Loan with Bajaj Housing Finance with floating interest rates starting from 7.95%* p.a.
+On the other hand, salaried individuals and professionals can avail of a housing Loan with interest rates starting from 7.70%* p.a.

 Which of the two is better depends on market conditions.
 Typically, a fixed rate of interest benefits you when the interest rates are on an upward trend, and a floating rate of interest benefits you when the interest rates are on a downward trend.

-A ‘floating’ rate of interest refers to a rate that depends on the repo rate, which is an RBI benchmark.
-In other words, it increases or decreases in tandem with the repo rate.
-Under favourable market conditions, a reduced rate will lower the interest amount payable.
-At present, the repo rate is at an all-time low, which makes floating interest rate the more attractive option.
+A ‘floating’ rate of interest refers to a rate that varies over time.
+It is linked to a lender's internal benchmark or an external benchmark, such as the RBI repo rate.
+In other words, the interest rate increases or decreases in tandem with the linked benchmark rate.
+Thus, under favourable market conditions, a reduced benchmark rate will lower the interest amount payable.

-But before you choose one of the two, use a Home Loan Interest Calculator to assess the difference in the total amount payable with a fixed rate versus a floating rate to make an informed decision.
+Before you choose an interest rate type, use a Home Loan Interest Calculator to assess the difference in the total amount payable with a fixed rate versus a floating rate to make an informed decision.

 In simple words, the interest rate depends on your credibility as a borrower, market conditions, and of course, the property in question.
 Below is a more detailed explanation for each of these.